Netflix-Skunkworks/stethoscope/README.md

 As with our other Elasticsearch-based plugins, the `es_notifications` plugin requires the following configuration variables:

-- `ELASTICSEARCH_HOSTS`: List of host specifiers for the Elasticearch cluster (e.g., `["http://es.example.com:7104"]`)
+- `ELASTICSEARCH_HOSTS`: List of host specifiers for the Elasticsearch cluster (e.g., `["http://es.example.com:7104"]`)
 - `ELASTICSEARCH_INDEX`: Name of the index to query.
 - `ELASTICSEARCH_DOCTYPE`: Name of the document type to query.